 PapilloCheck® Assay

 The PapilloCheck® assay was conducted according to the manufacturer’s instructions except that an automated rather than the manual PapilloCheck® Extraction kit for DNA extraction was used.
 Extraction was carried out using the Nuclisens easyMAG system (bioMerieux).
 A 50ul aliquot of the stored cell pellet was extracted and purified total nucleic acid was eluted in 100ul of extraction buffer.
-Briefly, amplification and detection was carried out using Briefly, a 5μl aliquot of extracted DNA was added to 20μl of the PapilloCheck® amplification mix combined with 1 unit of HotStar Taq DNA polymerase (Qiagen) and 0.005 units of Uracil-N-Glycosylase (Fermentas).
-DNA amplification was performed on a GeneAmp 9700 (Applied Biosystems). .
+Briefly, amplification and detection was carried out using a 5μl aliquot of extracted DNA added to 20μl of the PapilloCheck® amplification mix combined with 1 unit of HotStar Taq DNA polymerase (Qiagen) and 0.005 units of Uracil-N-Glycosylase (Fermentas).
+DNA amplification was performed on a GeneAmp 9700 (Applied Biosystems).
 Following amplification, the PCR products were kept in the dark at -20˚C prior to hybridisation.
 Scanning and analysis was carried out using the Greiner Bio-One CheckScanner™ and the CheckReport™ Software version 2.2.5.
 For the purposes of this analysis, the same 13 genotypes as detected by HC2 were considered high risk (as defined by the IARC Monograph working group – ref 15).
 Results were expressed as HR PapilloCheck® positive or negative.
 The commercial “PapilloCheck® high-risk” assay now available detects 14 HR types – those as for HC2 plus HPV66.
 Thus the addition of HPV type 66 has also been assessed separately and all other types detected by PapilloCheck® (6, 11, 40, 42, 43, 44, 53, 70, 73, 82) some of which are considered “probably high risk” have been referred hereafter as “low risk” types.

 Roche prototype Reverse Line Blot and Roche Linear Array assays

 Either one of these Roche assays (collectively referred to as “RLB” hereafter) were performed on all LBC samples that tested positive for HPV by HC2 or PapilloCheck®.
 These genotyping assays amplify 37 HPV types simultaneously, including the 13 HC2 target types, using PGMY09-PGMY11 (PGMY09/11) L1 consensus primer PCR.
 The assays were carried out according to the manufacturer’s instructions except that an automated rather than the manual AmpliLute Liquid Extraction Kit (Roche) for DNA extraction was used.
 DNA was extracted from a 50μl aliquot of the stored cell pellet using the automated Roche MagNA Pure LC extraction system in conjunction with the Total Nucleic Acid Extraction kit (Roche).
-The purified total nucliecacid was eluted with a low-salt buffer to a final volume of 100ul.
+The purified total nucleic acid was eluted with a low-salt buffer to a final volume of 100ul.
 This automated system was validated and certified by Roche Molecular Diagnostics using HPV test panels before any testing was carried out on clinical material.

 Statistical analysis